Adaptive compressed sensing - a new class of self-organizing coding models for neuroscience: Adaptive compressed sensing

-The adaptation of the dictionary to the data is performed by minimizing $E({\bf x, a(x), \Psi})$ from Eq.~\ref{esparsecode} and Eq.~\ref{coding} with respect $\bf \Psi$.
+We adapt the dictionary to the data by minimizing $E({\bf x, a(x), \Psi})$ from Eq.~\ref{esparsecode} and Eq.~\ref{coding} with respect to $\bf \Psi$.
 Using gradient descent for the adaptation yields a Hebbian synaptic learning rule for the $\bf \Psi$ components \cite{AN:OlshausenField96,AN:RehnSommer07}.

-{\it Compressed sensing} has been proposed as a technique for data compression using a random projection matrix $\bf \Phi$ to compress the data $\bf x \in \R^m$ to $\bf \Phi x \in \R^k$ with $k < m$.
-The decompression uses energy minimization (\ref{coding}) of an error-bases energy function very similar to Eq.~\ref{esparsecode}:
+{\it Compressed sensing} is a technique for data compression using a random projection matrix $\bf \Phi$ to compress the data ${\bf x} \in \R^m$ to ${\bf \Phi x} \in \R^k$ with $k < m$.
+The decompression uses energy minimization (\ref{coding}) of an error-based energy function similar to Eq.~\ref{esparsecode}:

 The original data is reconstructed as $\tilde{\bf x} = {\bf \Psi \; a(\Phi x)}$.
-In conventional compressed sensing a fixed dictionary $\bf \Psi$ is chosen.
-The decompression can be shown to work if (i) a dictionary $\bf \Psi$ is chosen in which the data can be sparsely represented, (ii) the two matrices $\bf \Phi$ and $\bf \Psi$ are incoherent and (iii) the dimension of the data compression $k$ is larger than the sparsity of the data \cite{AN:CandesRombergTao06,AN:CandesWakin08}.
+In conventional compressed sensing, a fixed dictionary $\bf \Psi$ is chosen.
+The decompression can be shown to work if (i) a dictionary $\bf \Psi$ is used in which the data can be sparsely represented, (ii) matrices $\bf \Phi$ and $\bf \Psi$ are incoherent, and (iii) the dimension of data compression $k$ is larger than the sparsity of the data \cite{AN:CandesRombergTao06,AN:CandesWakin08}.

-Building on a previous model \cite{AN:RehnSommer07}, we introduce {\it adaptive compressed sensing (ACS)}, an adaptive version of compressed sensing governed by:
+Building on a model by Rehn and Sommer \cite{AN:RehnSommer07}, we introduce {\it adaptive compressed sensing (ACS)}, an adaptive version of compressed sensing governed by:

-Learning is executed by gradient descent in $\bf \Theta$ in exactly the same fashion as in conventional sparse coding, e.g. \cite{AN:OlshausenField96,AN:RehnSommer07}.
+Learning is executed by gradient descent on $\bf \Theta$ in exactly the same fashion as in conventional sparse coding, e.g. \cite{AN:OlshausenField96,AN:RehnSommer07}.
 Note, however, the difference between ACS and conventional sparse coding.
 The new algorithm (\ref{acs}) forms a dictionary of the compressed data, the $k \times n$ matrix $\bf \Theta$, whereas conventional sparse coding forms a dictionary of the original data, an $m \times n$ matrix.
-Although we use here the L$_0$-sparseness constraint to penalize the number of active units, $S({\bf a}) = \lambda ||{\bf a}||_{L0}$, similar schemes of adaptive compressed sensing can be realized with other types of sparseness constraints.
+Although we use the L$_0$-sparseness constraint to penalize the number of active units, $S({\bf a}) = \lambda ||{\bf a}||_{L0}$, similar schemes of adaptive compressed sensing can be realized with other types of sparseness constraints.

-{\it Network implementation of ACS:} Analogous to earlier models of sparse coding, the coding in ACS can be implemented in a network in which earch neuron $i$ computes the gradient of the two differentiable terms in Eq.~\ref{acs} as
+{\it Network implementation of ACS:} Analogous to earlier models of sparse coding, coding in ACS can be implemented in a network where each neuron $i$ computes the gradient of the two differentiable terms in Eq.~\ref{acs} as